addiscent/php-server-mon-sys/README.md

             root@7587be7d4eed:/#

       Where "_root@7587be7d4eed:/#_" indicates a prompt from within the running _Docker_ container.
-The prompt is not running on a true terminal on-boad the container, so program screen output functionality is limited.
+The prompt is not running on a true terminal in the container, so program screen output functionality is limited.
 However, it is useful enough for exploration inside the operating container, and troubleshooting if necessary.
 In the event you need to use, for example, a text viewer or editor, such as _less_ or _nano_, set the TERM environment variable using the following command, (on the container, using the container's executing shell, not on the host):

           $ export TERM=xterm